Executive Summary

 Route Weight Function

-Where Q = link quality (OGM reception rate), Load = queue pressure of bottleneck node, Batt = minimum battery along route.
+Where Q = accumulated route quality from distance-vector, Load = queue pressure of the next-hop node (from its last OGM), Batt = battery level of the next-hop node.
+All metrics are locally observable — no path-wide data collection needed.
 Traffic share: Share(r) = W(r) / Σ W(all routes).

 The proportional distribution creates a negative feedback loop: overloaded paths lose weight → traffic shifts → path recovers → weight increases.
 The network self-balances without central control.